jolinajavier02/jolinajavier02/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-jolinajavier-blue)](https://github.com/jolinajavier)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Jolina%20Javier-blue)](https://www.linkedin.com/in/jolina-javier)

-I’m a passionate **Front-End Designer** and **UI/UX Enthusiast** with a keen eye for detail, based in Tokyo.
-I enjoy transforming visual concepts into responsive and accessible web interfaces using HTML, CSS, JavaScript, and React (basic).
-With a background in hospitality and a strong foundation in design tools like Figma, I bring user empathy and structure into every pixel I place.
+Motivated and detail-oriented front-end designer with a strong foundation in HTML, CSS, JavaScript, and basic React.
+Skilled in translating Figma layouts into responsive, user-friendly web interfaces.
+Adept at building clean and structured websites using Visual Studio Code and deploying projects through GitHub.
+Passionate about creating accessible, functional designs that enhance the user experience and bring creative concepts to life.

 ## 💻 Projects